RichardLiuCode/RichardFirstBrowserExtensions/README.md

    - Turn on your extensions on your browser's extensions setting page
 7. **Done**
    - Go to the search bar of the browser and you will see the extensions.

+- **Igore the popup warning**
+Browser will remind you with a popup, because you installed a third party extensions, just igore it if you use a safe extensions.